linode/docs/docs/development/python/how-to-create-a-gis-app-using-flask-stadia-maps-and-mongodb/index.md

 In this section, you will write the code for your Flask application.
 Since this is a simple Flask app example, all your app code will be located in a file named `app.py`.
 If you are interested in viewing a more in-depth example of a Flask project layout, you can refer to Flask's [project layout documentation](https://flask.palletsprojects.com/en/1.1.x/tutorial/layout/).

 1. In the root of your `stadia-maps` directory create a file named `app.py` and add the following import statements.
-This will ensure that your app has access to all the necessary Python packages.
+This will ensure that your app has access to all the necessary Python packages and their methods.

     {{< file "~/stadia-maps/app.py" python >}}
 from flask import Flask, request, render_template